blinklet/blog-posts/Published/network-simulators-page/network-simulators-page.md

 ### Demonstrations for high-school students

-The following projects are suitable for educators in secondary schools, who teach students aged 13 to 18.
-Most of these projects animate the basic functions of a communications network but they do not really simulate or emulate network functionality.
+The following projects are suitable for educators in secondary schools, who teach students aged 14 to 18.
+These projects animate the basic functions of a communications network but they do not really simulate or emulate network functionality.

-#### Free and open-source

-<a name="ENS"></a>
+#### CS4G Netsim

+[CS4G Netsim](https://netsim.erinn.io/) is a Web-based network simulator for teaching hacking to high schoolers.
+It demonstrates some basic security issues that Internet users should be aware of.
+The [source code](https://github.com/errorinn/netsim) is posted on GitHub.
+This seems to have been a university student's project, presented as a [conference paper](https://www.usenix.org/conference/ase17/workshop-program/presentation/atwater).

+#### Educational Network Simulator

 The [Educational Network Simulator](http://malkiah.github.io/NetworkSimulator/) is a very simple educational network simulator intended to be used with 15-16 year old students.
 It has a [web interface](http://malkiah.github.io/NetworkSimulator/simulator01.html).
 The source code is available on GitHub.
 The author provides a series of YouTube videos explaining [how it works and how to use it](https://www.youtube.com/playlist?list=PLx8u37tswCijgs5fGrKyCzOQ78uFZ3SMO).

-<a name="CS4G"></a>

-[CS4G Netsim](https://netsim.erinn.io/) is a Web-based network simulator for teaching hacking to high schoolers.
-It demonstrates some basic security issues that Internet users should be aware of.
-The [source code](https://github.com/errorinn/netsim) is posted on GitHub.
-This seems to have been a university student's project, presented as a [conference paper](https://www.usenix.org/conference/ase17/workshop-program/presentation/atwater).

-<a name="Filius"></a>
+#### Filius

-[Filius](https://www.lernsoftware-filius.de/Herunterladen) is a program designed to teach students about the internet and its applications.
+[Filius](https://www.lernsoftware-filius.de/Herunterladen) is a program designed to teach students about the Internet and its applications.
 It is a standalone application for Windows, Mac and Linux.
 The project offers [Filius introduction e-book](https://www.lernsoftware-filius.de/downloads/Introduction_Filius.pdf) and a [full set of resources](https://www.lernsoftware-filius.de/Begleitmaterial) that help teach students basic network knowledge.
 The [source code](https://gitlab.com/filius1/filius) is available on GitLab.

-<a name="Filius"></a>

-[Psimulator2.5](https://github.com/lager1/psimulator2.5) is a Java application that demonstrates basic network functions in a dynamic way.
-It allows students to build virtual network consisting of PCs, routers, and switches.
-The [source code](https://github.com/lager1/psimulator2.5) is available on GitHub.
-See my [posts](https://www.brianlinkletter.com/tag/psimulator2/) about the older version of this tool, Psimulator2.

-#### Registration required

-[Code.org's Internet Simulator](https://studio.code.org/s/netsim/) is web-based tool combined with a hosted [learning program](https://code.org/educate/csp) offered by [code.org](https://code.org/).
-It is not open-source.

-[PT Anywhere](https://pt-anywhere.kmi.open.ac.uk/) is a network simulator based on Cisco Learning Academy's Packet Tracer and made available via a [free training course](https://www.open.edu/openlearn/digital-computing/discovering-computer-networks-hands-on-the-open-networking-lab/content-section-overview?active-tab=description-tab) offered by the [Open Networking Lab](https://onl.kmi.open.ac.uk/).
-It is not open-source.

-#### Commercial

-[NetSim Academic](https://tetcos.com/netsim-acad.html) is a commercial network simulator that requires a paid license.
-It is available as a downloaded application or as a [web-based service](https://tetcos.com/blog/2020/09/).
-The [NetSim Experiment manual](https://www.tetcos.com/downloads/v13.2/NetSim_Experiment_Manual.pdf) provides good learning resources for students.
-This is a full-featured tool that advanced secondary-school programs may find it usable, but it may be more suitable for universities.
-Unfortunately, you must contact a salesperson to find out the cost.